 Adopted

 Signed by

-Signed by Headteacher Date:
+Signed by A Twyman Headteacher Date: 28 th Sept 2

 Appendix 1:

 Reporting a Concern Form

 For completion by visitors or volunteers (or staff without a login to the online MyConcern) when they become aware of child welfare concerns in accordance with government guidance and the child protection policy.
 The Designated Safeguarding Lead will monitor concerns and report where appropriate to Children's Social Care if a child is deemed at risk of significant harm.
 This information will be disclosed only to those staff who need to know for the purposes of child protection.
 Concerns should usually be shared with parent/child, unless to do so may place a child/ren at increased risk of harm (if in doubt about this, the DSL should consult with Children's Social Care).
 Please write legibly and do not use acronyms.
 Exact words must be used even if they may offend.